Tamar’s Autonomy and Voice in the face of Judah’s Abuse, and the role of bystanders

 CULTURE AND COMMUNITY

 Grace Tame also said, "Child sexual abuse and cultures that enable it still exist.
 Grooming and its lasting impacts are not widely understood… Predators manipulate all of us.
 Family, friends, colleagues, strangers, in every class, culture and community.
 They thrive when we fight amongst ourselves and weaponise all of our vulnerabilities.

 There are three terrifying reminders in her words that struck me.

-The third is that abusers are adept at weaponizing our vulnerabilities.
-This is why Christadelphian abusers use similar tactics as non-Christadelphian and non-Christian except lace them with (abhorrent) references to wholesome principles.
-These references could be that children should respect their elders (even when there is nothing to be respected), or that wives should be subservient to their husbands (to the point of humiliation), or that it is wrong for a sister to separate from her husband (but neglect to mention that the marriage is a sham, he does not provide for his family so he should be treated as an unbeliever), for instance.
+The third is that abusers are adept at weaponising our vulnerabilities.
+This is why Christadelphian abusers use similar tactics as non-Christadelphian and non-Christian except that they lace them with (abhorrent) references to wholesome principles.
+These references could be that children should respect their elders (even when there is nothing to be respected), or that wives should be subservient to their husbands (to the point of humiliation), or that it is wrong for a sister to separate from her husband (but neglect to mention that the marriage is a sham, or he does not provide for his family so he should be treated as an unbeliever), for instance.

 We forget that whilst we should wait on Yahweh’s justice, we are also called on to relieve oppression and not to walk by when we see injustice.